bitprj/devrel/Kmeans_clustering_imgs.md

-# Now let's perform clustering on the first image
+# Kmeans clustering on the first image

 A restriction of this process is that we have only have access to digital images of rocks, not physical rock specimens themselves.
 So instead of size, we’ll cluster based on color.